Michael L. Good: Career

-Boards and taskforces

 In 2023, Good was elected as a fellow of the National Academy of Inventors, and in 2024, as a member of the board of directors of the Association of American Medical College.
 He previously served as chair of the Alliance of Academic Health Centers board of directors. and as a member of the board of directors for University of Utah Hospitals & Clinics (2018-2025) and Shands Health Care (2008-2018).

 During the 2020 coronavirus pandemic, Good served on Utah's Public Health and Economic Emergency Commission, and he chaired the commission's Medical Advisory Subcommittee.